 Provence Lavender Season 2019: Where & When?

-Higher up on the plateau, around the town of Sault for example, the colder weather means the blooming season is slightly later, i.e. roughly speaking from early July to early August.
+Higher up on the plateau, around the town of Sault for example, the colder weather means the blooming season is slightly later, i.e. roughly speaking from mid July to mid August.

 The map here will give you a general idea of the best areas, but you will of course also find many lavender fields outside these zones, just possibly not to the same magnitude.